Wubuntu88/CarND-LaneLines-P1/writeup_William_Gillespie.md

 I modified the function draw_lines() that was provided by the course.

+To take out the noise, I wanted to filter the hough lines.
+I checked the number of hough lines in an image, and there were over 300.
+I thought that many of these were probably noise, so I developed two methods of filtering:
+#### a) Filter by Slope
+I disregarded lines that were less than a slope of 1 (45 degrees) and greater than a slope of -1.
+I though that these would be noisy lines because lane lines would not have these slopes if one were driving straight in a lane.
+#### b) Filter by the location of the two x points of the line
+If the slope was greater than zero, I accepted a line if either of the x coordinates were greater than the x midpoint.
+Basically, the slope of the line should be consistent with which side of the screen the line is on.
+If it is not consistent, I considered it as noise and filtered out that point.

+NOTE: please note that my filter considered BOTH criteria; the line had to pass both to be considered.

+In one run, I cut down over 300 lines to about 8.

+After filtering the lines, I fit a line to each set of points (left lane x y coords and right lane x y coords).
+I determined where the y coordinates should be and calculated the position of the x coordinates using the line fit parameters (slope and intercept).
+All of this was to calculate two lines, and then draw them on a canvas using the cv2.line() method.

 ```python
 def draw_lines(img, lines, color=[255, 0, 0], thickness=5):
     slope_threshold = .5